 Bonus: How to Fix Focus Status Showing Disabled

 If Focus status shows disabled, appears greyed out, or you are unable to activate it, you need to make sure ‘Share across devices’ is turned on.

 For that, go to Settings > Focus.
 Turn on the toggle for Share across devices.

 In case you are unable to turn on the Share across device option, make sure an iCloud account is added to your device.
 If iCloud is added and you are still unable to activate Share across devices, try enabling Two-factor authentication for the iCloud account by going to Settings > [Your name] > Password & security > Two-factor authentication.
 Follow the on-screen instructions.

 Frequently Asked Questions

 As of now, you cannot customize the Notifications silenced banner for Focus status to something else.
-Everyone will see the same message and irrespective of the Focus mode active.
+Everyone will see the same message irrespective of the focus mode active.

-Along with the ‘notifications silenced’ banner, others will also see the Notify anyway button.
-As expected, this feature allows others to force your iPhone to send a message notification even if Focus mode is active.
+The Notify anyway feature allows others to force your iPhone to send a message notification even if any focus mode is active.
 At the moment, you cannot disable this feature.